Fisker Inc (FSR) Shares Down Despite Recent Market Volatility - News Heater

-The stock of Fisker Inc (NYSE: FSR) has decreased by -1.79 when compared to last closing price of 5.02.
-Despite this, the company has experienced a -13.66% fall in its stock price over the last five trading sessions.
-The Motley Fool reported 2023-10-23 that Fisker is lowering prices on the Ocean Extreme, but raising them on its lower-priced models.
-Electric vehicle prices have come down substantially this year amid a price war.
+The stock of Fisker Inc (NYSE: FSR) has decreased by -8.77 when compared to last closing price of 4.79.
+Despite this, the company has experienced a -17.55% fall in its stock price over the last five trading sessions.
+The Motley Fool reported 2023-10-30 that Warnings from two separate companies shook Fisker and other EV stocks.
+Just last week, Fisker cut prices on its high-end EV.

 Is It Worth Investing in Fisker Inc (NYSE: FSR) Right Now?

-compared to its average ratio and a 36-month beta value of 0.99.
-Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 3 as “sell.”
+The 36-month beta value for FSR is also noteworthy at 1.01.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 3 rating it as “sell.”

-The average price point forecasted by analysts for Fisker Inc (FSR) is $9.28, which is $4.35 above the current market price.
-The public float for FSR is 191.85M, and currently, short sellers hold a 43.61% ratio of that float.
-The average trading volume of FSR on October 27, 2023 was 7.41M shares.
+The average price estimated by analysts for FSR is $9.28, which is $4.91 above than the current price.
+The public float for FSR is 191.85M, and at present, short sellers hold a 43.61% of that float.
+The average trading volume of FSR on October 31, 2023 was 7.24M shares.

 FSR’s Market Performance